britecharts/britecharts/src/doc/tutorials/composing-dataviz.md

 ```
 Following the previous code, we expect the tooltip to appear whenever the user passes his mouse over the chart.
 It should hide when the mouse goes out of the area of the chart.
 Finally, the tooltip should update its values whenever the mouse moves within the limits of the chart.

 We still have to attach the tooltip to the rendered line chart.
-For that, and only after we render the line chart, we will render the tooltip inside the `metadata-group` within the line.
+For that, and *only after we render the line chart*, we draw the tooltip inside the `metadata-group` within the line.
 Let's see it in code:
 ```js
 const tooltipContainer = d3.select('.line-container .metadata-group .hover-marker');